Adding lab actions to a course in Course Manager by Skytap

 • If you leave Description blank, it defaults to the Display text.

-• Description followed by (action) displays in the Activity Name field on the lab end user's Activity page and the event Activity Summary page for command, script, and Virtual Browser actions.
+• Description followed by (action) displays in the Activity Name field on the lab end user's Activity page and the event Activity Summary page.

 Command to execute